nguyendonghuynhlang26123/eth-app-boilercode/README.md

-This project was bootstrapped with [Create Eth App](https://github.com/paulrberg/create-eth-app).
+This project was bootstrapped with [Create Eth App](https://github.com/paulrberg/create-eth-app) and custom for my personal usage with Material UI, react router, and redux

 ## Project Structure